 Observations as I follow God through the Chronological Bible.

-Adam and Eve were not the first to die as a consequence of eating the tree of knowledge.
+Adam and Eve were not the first to die.
 Abel, their son, paid the price for sin before they did.
 A 128 years had elapsed when they found Abel’s lifeless body lying in a pool of blood.
-I wonder how many children he buried before he joined them in death.
-I wonder how many times he felt like a fool for believing God lied to him.
+I wonder how many children Adam buried before he joined them in death.
+I wonder how many times he felt like a fool for believing God lied to him?

 Using God’s perception of time, a day as a thousand years and a thousand years as a day, three hours after God judged Adam and Eve’s sin, a church quarrel ended in premeditated murder.
 Cain sought to do a good thing–worship God by bringing him an offering.
 God favored both Abel and his offering but not Cain.
 Cain walked out of the worship service seething with anger.

-Cain was angry with God.
-He wanted what Abel had – God’s favor.
+Cain wanted what Abel had – God’s favor.
 But God does not show favoritism.
 Abel had God’s favor because he did what was right in God’s eyes.
 The solution to Cain’s problem was simple.
-Embrace the faith in God that Abel had.
+Embrace the faith in God that Abel possessed.

 As I have followed God through the Chronological Bible, I have seen him deal with three sins.
 Each of those sins sprang from the same root.
 Lucifer wanted God to exalt him above his equals.
 Adam and Eve wanted God to give them something that God knew would not be good.
-Cain wanted God’s favor when he did not deserve it.
+Cain wanted God’s favor without changing his ways.

 The root of sin is our problem with the way God conducts his affairs.

 Interesting thought that Abel was first to die because of sin,,